 Prepare sponsor ballot documentation on the IEEE-SA website (the “MyBallot” system), interface with IEEE-SA staff as necessary to conduct ballots, prepare and publish consolidated results.
 Ensure the sponsor ballot documentation is accurate, complete and self-explanatory.

-Work with IEEE staff to publish 802.11 Drafts, as directed by the WG
+Work with IEEE staff to publish 802.11 Drafts, as directed by the WG.

 Respond to inquiries regarding the 802.11 WG.